By winning the Mr Olympia bodybuilding title for eight years in a row, Ronnie Coleman is now a living legend.

 It was only in 1998 after his Night of Champions win that Ronnie started to gain in popularity.

 In the end, he gained eight consecutive Mr Olympia titles from 1998 to 2005.
 He was also the first person to win both the Arnold Classic and Mr Olympia in the same year (2001).

-However, injuries ended up catching up to his intense workout schedule, resulting in his 2007 loss and subsequent retirement.
+Injuries ended up catching up to Ronnie Coleman’s intense workout schedule, resulting in his 2007 loss and subsequent retirement.